mashukreza/income-tax-mtd-end-to-end-service-guide/source/documentation/hmrc-assist.html.md

 ### Produce a HMRC Assist Report

-The HMRC Assist report is based on the customer’s National Insurance number (nino) and Calculation ID.
+The HMRC Assist report is based on the customer’s National Insurance number (NINO) and Calculation ID.
-The report contains targeted feedback based on what the customer advises HMRC in their update for the given National Insurance number (nino) and Calculation ID.
+The report contains targeted feedback based on what the customer advises HMRC in their update for the given National Insurance number (NINO) and Calculation ID.

 <a href="figures/customer-journey-transactional-risking-produce-report.svg" target="blank"><img src="figures/customer-journey-transactional-risking-produce-report.svg" alt="Procuce report" style="width:720px;" /></a>